-Seahawks position overview: Seahawks may look from within to bolster tight end spot in 2021
+Seahawks position overview: Seattle may look from within to bolster tight-end spot in 2021

-Our review of Seahawks’ position groups continues with a spot that coming out of the spring looked like it might be vastly improved and a significant part of the offense, only to turn into a position where things didn’t ever seem to go quite as planned — tight ends.
+Our review of Seahawks’ position groups continues with the tight ends, a spot that initially appeared to be a vastly improved and key part of the offense.
+Instead, it became a spot where things didn’t ever seem to go as planned.

 Here’s a look: